What happens in Vegas stays in Vegas, which is why the city has become the ultimate destination for Bachelor and Bachelorette parties.

 Situated on the corner of Las Vegas Boulevard and Flamingo, the Cromwell is located in the heart of the Strip, and is an ultra-stylish retreat that’s a bit more affordable.
 The upscale restaurant Giada and rooftop nightclub Drai’s both boast some of the absolute best Strip views, and are also some of the hottest places to see and be seen.

-Don’t overlook this center-Strip property: it may be one of the older hotels now, but it still has a lot to offer, including comfortable rooms and stylish suites.
+The Mirage is one of the older center-Strip properties; however: the iconic property still has a lot to offer, including comfortable rooms and stylish suites.

-There is also great entertainment on-property, including Scott Bradlee’s Postmodern Jukebox Hideaway, The Beatles LOVE from Cirque du Soleil, Terry Fator, and definitely don’t miss the Secret Garden & Dolphin Habitat (formerly Siegfried & Roy’s Secret Garden, and still plenty of tigers!).
-Tom Colicchio’s Heritage Steak is also an excellent steakhouse.
+The entertainment on-property, including Scott Bradlee’s Postmodern Jukebox Hideaway, The Beatles LOVE from Cirque du Soleil, Aces of Comedy, and the Secret Garden & Dolphin Habitat (formerly Siegfried & Roy’s Secret Garden) will keep your bridal party busy all weekend long.
+Consider dining at Tom Colicchio’s Heritage Steak, and book a service with The Spa after relaxing at the incredible Mirage Pool.

 Fun and Affordable $$